aryanshah295/Fault-Detection-in-IoT-Sensors/README.md

 # Conclusion
 This project demonstrates the potential of deep learning in improving IoT sensor reliability by effectively detecting faults and anomalies.
 The integration of real-world and synthetic data provided robust training and testing frameworks, making the models suitable for real-time IoT applications.

-Team Members
+###Team Members

-Aryan Shah: shah.aryanr@northeastern.edu
+-Aryan Shah: shah.aryanr@northeastern.edu

-Atir Shakhrelia: shakhrelia.a@northeastern.edu
+-Atir Shakhrelia: shakhrelia.a@northeastern.edu

-Jwal Shah: shah.jwalp@northeastern.edu
+-Jwal Shah: shah.jwalp@northeastern.edu